utdata/rwdir/03-intro.Rmd

 ### Practice adding code chunks

-Now, on your own, add a similar code chunck that calculates the minimum age of someone you should date, but using the formula `(age / 2) + 7`.
+Now, on your own, add a similar code chunk that calculates the minimum age of someone you should date, but using the formula `(age / 2) + 7`.
 Add a comment in the code that explains what it is for.

 ### Preview the report